Donald Petersen: Life after Ford

+In 2006, he recommended Alan Mulally of Boeing to Bill Ford Jr. for the position of CEO and president at Ford Motor Company.

 Personal life

-Petersen is a member of the Business Council, the National Academy of Engineering, SAE, the Engineering Society of Detroit and Mensa.
+Petersen was a member of the Business Council, the National Academy of Engineering, SAE, the Engineering Society of Detroit, and Mensa.

-Petersen and his wife, Jo Anne, reside in Bloomfield Hills, Michigan; Seattle, Washington; and Montecito, California.
-They have two children, Leslie Price (who was born in 1956), and Donald L. Petersen (who was born in 1958).
-Leslie Price has a daughter named Joanne Price.
-In 2006, he recommended Alan Mulally of Boeing to Bill Ford, Jr. for the position of CEO/President at Ford Motor Company.
+Petersen and his wife, Jo Anne, resided in Bloomfield Hills, Michigan; Seattle, Washington; and Montecito, California.
+They had two children, Leslie Price (born 1956), and Donald L. Petersen (born 1958).

+Petersen died in Bloomfield Hills, Michigan on April 24, 2024, at the age of 97.